KamilPiet/alphavantage-etl/README.md

 ### Apache Airflow

 - The DAG will run as scheduled in `airflow/av_etl_dag.py`
-(by default it will run at 00:05 UTC after every business day)
+(by default it will run at 12:00 PM UTC every Sunday)
 - You can change the schedule by changing the value of the `schedule_interval` parameter when creating the DAG object in `airflow/av_etl_dag.py`
 - Alternatively, you can trigger the DAG manually: